 Buena Vista Arts-Integrated Magnet School is a "school of choice" and a privilege to attend.
 All students attending our school are on an Intra or Inter-district Transfer request.
 This request is valid as long as a student's attendance and behavior are satisfactory.
-False or misleading information may be cause for denial or revocation of an intra-district transfer request.
+False or misleading information may be cause for denial or revocation of an intra/inter-district transfer request.

-ATTENDANCE POLICY
+ATTENDANCE POLICY & EXPECTATIONS

-Attendance is key in the success and well-being of all students, please read thoroughly
+Attendance is key in the success and well-being of all students.
+Attendance is crucial to a student's academic progress; every minute that they miss school, they miss out on learning.
 State law requires regular school attendance.
-No child may be legally excused for any reason other than illness, medical appointments or death in the immediate family.
-Attendance is crucial to a student's academic progress; every minute that they miss school, they miss out on learning.

-It is important to schedule doctor/dental appointments, family trips, and special events on non-school days and vacation times.
+No child may be legally excused for any reason other than illness, medical appointments or death in the immediate family. \It is important to schedule doctor/dental appointments, family trips, and special events on non-school days and vacation times.

-PLEASE REMEMBER WHEN YOUR CHILD IS ABSENT YOU NEED TO CALL THE SCHOOL AT 909-984-9556
+PLEASE REMEMBER WHEN YOUR CHILD IS ABSENT YOU NEED TO CALL THE SCHOOL AT 909-984-9556.